ohnosequences/saws/doc/state-and-resources.md

 }
 ```

+Of course, this snippet is missing multiple input/output resources.

+An important point about this is that actions have their input and output state constrained by the corresponding resource type, _but_ they can further refine this type so as to implement action constraints; for example you can only change the visibility timeout of a message that you already received.

 Now _if_ types match you can compose these actions, of course.
 I need to read on [Kleisli arrows of outrageous fortune](https://personal.cis.strath.ac.uk/conor.mcbride/Kleisli.pdf) to see if something like that would suit here.

+#### actions and services

+For each service we would have an HList of actions which can be performed through it.
+At this point I'm not sure about what would be the best way to specify this.
+A cake-like approach could suit our purposes.

 ### state nesting